-A court found the three men guilty of a half-dozen crimes of heresy and fined John Clarke 20 pounds, John Crandall 5 pounds and Obadiah Holmes 30 pounds.
-Friends of Clarke and Crandall paid the fine.
+A court found the three men guilty of a half-dozen crimes of heresy.
+The magistrate fined John Clarke 20 pounds, John Crandall 5 pounds and Obadiah Holmes 30 pounds.
+Friends of Clarke and Crandall paid their fines.
 Holmes refused to let them.

 On July 31, 1651, a magistrate sentenced Obadiah Holmes to 30 lashes, one for each pound he owed.
 Holmes proclaimed,

 “I bless God I am counted worthy to suffer for the name of Jesus.”